Evaluating the use of e-assessment in a first-year pure mathematics module: Discussion

 Last but not least, I would like to address student comments concerning the difficulty of the quizzes.
 While I did not receive any such comments in \textit{Year 1}, a few students in \textit{Year 2} claimed that the quizzes were too difficult.
 Since I only changed 10\% of the quiz questions, it does not seem plausible that this change could account for such a perceived increase in the level of difficulty.
 However, considering the fact that in \textit{Year 1} I was the only module leader to use online quizzes and that this prompted all but one first-year undergraduate mathematics module to introduce online quizzes in \textit{Year 2} combined with the fact that students commented on quizzes being more difficult than in other modules, I think it is safe to conclude that students found the online quizzes in my module to be more difficult when being compared to online quizzes in other modules.
 I would also like to add that while students commented on the perceived difficulty of the quizzes, the overall average of student marks was not affected compared to that of students in \textit{Year 1}.
 When further comparing average students marks from the year(s) when using online quizzes to the year(s) prior to using online quizzes, then, again, we do not observe a noticeable difference.
-While this does not necessarily disagree with studies which showed an increase in summative exam scores when using e-assessments \cite{angus, dobson, kibble, salas}, it also does not necessarily support the argument either.
-A possible explanation for this could be that these studies focused on subject areas other than mathematics, and as previously established, mathematics is a discipline with unique features when it comes to assessment and teaching \cite{lms}.
+While this does not necessarily disagree with studies which showed an increase in summative exam scores when using e-assessments \cite[]{angus, dobson, kibble, salas}, it also does not necessarily support the argument either.
+However, it is debatable whether the comparison of average student marks is, in this case, particularly conclusive since, for example, the cohort, the content of the exam, some of the quiz questions, etc. varied each year.
+Moreover, the aforementioned studies focused on subject areas other than mathematics, and as previously established, mathematics is a discipline with unique features when it comes to assessment and teaching \cite[]{lms}.